FDA’s UDI Initiative Continues to Roll Forward

 This growth was primarily due to the second group of devices requiring to meet FDA compliance due dates by September 24, 2015: those devices classified as implantable, life-saving, and life-sustaining.

 Also accomplished during this time frame was the launch of the “AccessGUDID” website for public searching and downloading of the “GUDID” repository, finally allowing the fruits of all this collection of data to be visible to the healthcare community, at least for devices currently required to comply.

-Mrs. Sigg also announced that upcoming capabilities to watch for was an advanced searching capability within the AccessGUDID system, as well as the implementation and availability of web services for external access to the GUDID.
+Mrs. Sigg also announced that upcoming capabilities to watch for were an advanced searching capability within the AccessGUDID system.
+As well as the implementation and availability of web services for external access to the GUDID.

 Ostensibly, the web services function will allow labelers/manufacturers and 3rd party vendors to actively integrate and search.
 Or download information electronically from the GUDID without the use of the AccessGUDID interface.

 As the manufacturers/labelers of implantable, life-saving, and life-sustaining devices get closer to their due date for labeling and GUDID submissions this year.